ChalmersPhotonicsLab/QAMpy/README.md

 ## Installation

-QAMpy should work for both Python versions 2 and 3, however we mainly test on Python 3, so your mileage might vary when using Python 2.
+QAMpy is developed on Python 3.
+As Python 2 is now end of life we will only support Python 3.

-QAMPy depends on the following python modules *numpy*, *scipy*, *cython*, *bitarray* and *numba* (as a fall-back option).
-You will also need to have a working c/c++ compiler with open-mp support installed to compile the cython modules.
+QAMPy depends on the following python modules *numpy*, *scipy*, *pythran*, *bitarray*.
+You will also need to have a working c/c++ compiler with open-mp support installed to compile the pythran modules, on linux both gcc or clang work, for windows see the instructions below.

-We provide binaries for the latest 0.2 release for Windows and python 3.5-3.7.
+We provide binaries for the latest 0.2 release for Windows and python 3.5-3.8.
 You can find them under github releases and can install them with `pip [filename]`.
 Note that the builds assume a processor with `sse2` and `avx` extensions, however this should be any recent CPU from Intel or AMD.